 - Take alternative routes.
 You may not be able to gauge the condition of the road or the depth of the water in a flood, and you could risk severely damaging your vehicle.

 - Be on the lookout.
 Watch for road damage, downed wires and loose objects on the roadway.

 - Avoid flooded areas.
-Just six inches of water can cause a vehicle’s engine to stall.
+Just 15 centimetres of water can cause a vehicle’s engine to stall.
 That could cause significant damage to your car, and you could be stranded in a less than ideal situation.

 - Do not restart your car.
 If your engine does stall, do not try to restart it.
 That could cause further damage.

 - Drive slowly.
 If you have no other choice but to drive through the water, drive slowly to avoid splashing water onto the engine or running the risk of hydroplaning.
 Moreover, your brakes may not work as expected when wet.

 - Remain calm.
 If flood waters surround your car, turn on your headlights and hazard lights so emergency crews and other drivers can see you.
 Get out and make your way to higher ground if it is safe to do so.
 If it’s unsafe, climb onto the roof of your car and dial 911 for help.

 - Get a vehicle inspection.
 Have a mechanic inspect your vehicle if you have driven through water or suspect your vehicle may have water damage.

 Taking the time to ensure you have adequate car insurance and home insurance coverage to safeguard your vehicle and property from the threat of flood damage is of the utmost importance.